 In rare cases, Pinterest might block a website instead of suspending an account.
 These are two different types of penalties.

-The majority of cases I’ve seen reported by bloggers were called account suspension: the account profile link would not be searchable on Pinterest, the account owner would not have access to his profile, but all links from pins saved on Pinterest by other users would be still active and driving traffic to the website.
+The majority of cases I’ve seen reported by other users were the first type of suspension: the account profile link would not be searchable on Pinterest, the account owner would not have access to his profile, but all links from pins saved on Pinterest by other users would be still active and driving traffic to the website.

 My own website was once affected by the second and very rare situation when Pinterest blocks the website.
-It was a quite known glitch in the middle of summer 2018 when hundreds of legit bloggers noticed their sites were blocked on Pinterest overnight (no email notifications were sent when that happened).
+It was a quite known glitch in the middle of summer 2018 when hundreds of legit website owners noticed they were blocked on Pinterest overnight (no email notifications were sent when that happened).
 Pinterest confirmed it was a glitch and reinstated all the accounts within 24-48 hours.

-How to prevent your Pinterest account from being suspended
+How to prevent your account from being suspended

 We don’t know all the back-end details about Pinterest’s spam filters, but some information has been shared over time by users who have experienced one penalty or another.
 I will make a summary below of all types of mistakes that can lead your account to suspension (also called Pinterest Jail).

-- Read the Community guidelines page – everything that you’ll find on this page is very important and violations of these rules can get your account suspended.
-I would recommend you read the Spam and Quality section especially carefully.
+- Read Pinterest’s Community Guidelines page – everything that you’ll find on this page is very important and violations of these rules can get your account suspended.
+I would recommend you read the Spam policy and Quality section especially carefully.

 - Use a business account and verify your domain if you use it to promote a website.
 Personal accounts used for commercial purposes are frequently shut down.
 You can also convert from personal account to business without losing your followers.
 Read here everything about creating business accounts and enabling rich pins.